23-2-DSDN242/parametric-letterforms-lucycocoa/README.md

  * `Y degree S` : Angle to start the yellow arc
  * `Y degree E` : Angle to stop the yellow arc

-Each letter was designed to prominently feature the arc's strokes, with delicated attention to achieving the most harmonious colour arrangements.
+Each letter was designed to prominently feature the arc's curves, with delicated attention to achieving the most harmonious colour arrangements.

 In designing the numbers, a distinct approach was taken to ensure they did not bear too much resemblance to the letters.
 Except for '0', the numbers were designed by overlapping two strokes to create a single one, ensuring a distinct visual appearance from the letters.